rstudio/keras3/man-src/layer_text_vectorization/3-rendered.md

         which should be standardized and returned.
 @param split Optional specification for splitting the input text.
     Values can be:
-    - `None`: No splitting.
+    - `NULL`: No splitting.
     - `"whitespace"`: Split on whitespace.
     - `"character"`: Split on each unicode character.
     - Callable: Standardized inputs will passed to the callable function, which should be split and returned.
 @param ngrams Optional specification for ngrams to create from the
     possibly-split input text.
-Values can be `None`, an integer or tuple of integers; passing an integer will create ngrams up to that integer, and passing a tuple of integers will create ngrams for the specified values in the tuple.
+Values can be `NULL`, an integer or list of integers; passing an integer will create ngrams up to that integer, and passing a list of integers will create ngrams for the specified values in the list.
-    Passing `None` means that no ngrams will be created.
+    Passing `NULL` means that no ngrams will be created.
 @param output_mode Optional specification for the output of the layer.
     Values can be `"int"`, `"multi_hot"`, `"count"` or `"tf_idf"`, configuring the layer as follows: